azimuttapp/azimutt/public/blog/changelog-2022-08/article.md

 ## See you next month

-Can't wait for the next month release with all the new features we are working on already and the new opened horizons...
+Can't wait for next month release with all the new features we are working on already and the new opened horizons...
 It will be the biggest month for Azimutt and I hope you will be with us for it!

 Cheers!